-Reconnect the hot sensor plug into the hot sensor connection socket on the control board located behind the lower front cover.
+30. Reconnect the hot sensor lead to the connecting plug located on the tab in the upper front cover opening.

 It is important to reconnect the hot sensor lead, otherwise when the electrical supply is switched on, the solar pump will deactivate after one hour and the solar control unit will then enter a fault mode, will not operate and no solar gain will be achieved.